Frequently Asked Questions

 Students who have pursued secondary school studies outside of the U.S. must submit official records such as transcripts, diplomas and/or standardized exam results that are equivalent to a U.S. high school diploma.
 Secondary school records that are not issued in English must be accompanied by an official English translation.

 Students who have completed college/university coursework at an institution outside of the U.S. must have their transcripts/diplomas evaluated by members of NACES.
 Students should obtain “course by course” evaluations.
 The evaluations may be used for transfer credit consideration, fulfillment of Valencia College pre-requisites, or waiving of the foreign language requirement.
 Students are responsible for paying any fees associated with the credential evaluation process.
 Students coming from foreign institutions recognized by U.S. regional accreditation bodies do not need to have their credentials evaluated.

 Q. Do you offer online courses?

-A. Yes, we offer online and mixed-mode classes in EPI.
+A. Yes, we offer online classes in the EPI program.

 Q. Should I fill out the online admissions application before attending an enrollment session?